Ritter128/kreexogl/README.md

 # Building and running
-The build script should take care of everything; do make sure all is installed:
+The build script should take care of everything; do make sure CMake nad make are installed:

     ./build.sh